Summer semester 2022: First EuroTeQ Collider at TUM

 Introduction

-Smart irrigation systems employ automation to save time and may use sensors to better decide when crops should be watered.
-Existing automated irrigation systems have shown to increase crop yield and reduce water use and labour.
-Industrial greenhouses have used such systems for a long time, but a transition to community gardening would be the next important step to give local communities more self-reliability.
+Smart irrigation systems employ automation to save time and utilize sensors to make more informed decisions about when crops should be watered.
+Existing automated irrigation systems have been shown to increase crop yield and reduce water use and labour.
+Industrial greenhouses have utilized such systems for a long time, but transitioning to community gardening would be the next significant step in giving local communities greater self-reliance.

 What is the Waste Challenge?

 The most important resource to consider with gardening is water.
-The main goal should be to quantify water usage and try to minimize it or even recycle it (e.g. using rainwater, or even grey water from household pipes).
-There are different types of irrigation, such as hand watering, drip- and subsurface irrigation, which may influence water use.
-Moreover, the structure of the gardening environment, be it raised beds or vertical farms, will also determine water use.
+The primary goal should be to quantify water usage and minimize it, or even recycle it (e.g., using rainwater or grey water from household pipes).
+There are different types of irrigation, such as hand watering, drip irrigation, and subsurface irrigation, which can influence water use.
+Moreover, the structure of the gardening environment, whether it is raised beds or vertical farms, will also determine water usage.

-Using electronic components to regulate water flow will determine energy needs (e.g. using a timer versus a microcontroller running a Machine-learning algorithm to decide when to water plants).
-The electrical energy required to power the system should come from renewable sources if possible and must be minimized.
-The lifetime of components, such microcontrollers, and sensors, should be taken into consideration.
+Using electronic components to regulate water flow will determine energy needs (e.g., using a timer versus a microcontroller running a Machine-learning algorithm to decide when to water plants).
+The electrical energy required to power the system should be sourced from renewable sources and minimized.
+The lifetime of components, such as microcontrollers and sensors, should be taken into consideration.

 Key challenges to focus on: